Ignition Interlock Devices

 - the court has approved the use of a vehicle without an IID.

-For most drivers over the age of 21, a first DWI offense results in an ignition interlock period of six months.
+The court will order the ignition interlock device be installed for one year.
+However, if you don’t have any violations of the ignition interlock device within the first six months, then the court may, in their discretion, allow you to remove it.
 You have to have the ignition interlock installed within ten days of your sentence, and within three days after that you need to send notification to the court that you did, in fact, have it installed.
 You should know that most ignition interlock device service providers are pretty backed up.
 So the first day after your sentence you really need to call and make an appointment, at least in Monroe, Ontario and Livingston Counties.
 Otherwise, you won’t get into the service provider before your ten days is up, and that can be a problem.